Netflix/dispatch/docs/user-guide/administration/contacts.md

 ## Service

-Similar to `Teams` there are often groups of individuals (teams) responsible for a an application or service which need to be involved in an incident.
-However, in these circumstances you don't want to engage the _whole_ team.
-We only want to engage the individual that is on call for the service.
-Services allow Dispatch to resolve these individuals via third-party schedules (e.g. PagerDuty).
+Similar to `Teams` there are often groups of individuals (teams) responsible for an application or service which need to be involved in an incident.
+However, in these circumstances we don't want to engage the _whole_ team.
+We only want to engage the individual that is oncall for the service. `Services` allow Dispatch to resolve these individuals via third-party schedules (e.g. PagerDuty).

 To create a new team contact navigate to: `Dispatch > Services > New`